 Brian is an attorney with over twenty-five years of experience working for nonprofits, start-ups, and publicly-traded companies.
 As a principal of both Cutting Edge Capital and Cutting Edge Counsel, Brian’s work is now focused on direct public offerings, corporate structuring, and strategies for community capital to help build a more equitable economy.
 Brian has served as General Counsel for RSF Social Finance, Clean Power Finance, and LendZoan; and before that as Corporate Counsel for Sybase and Catellus Development Corporation.
 He earned his J.D. from the University of the Pacific McGeorge School of Law and started his legal career with the North Bay law firm of Gaw Van Male.
 Brian is a member of the California Bar and serves on the boards of the Mount Diablo Music Education Foundation and the Neto Community Network.

 Kassandra is driven by empowering and engaging communities and crafting compelling narratives.
-She works at the intersection of communications, operations, and public relations.
 Her fervor for writing, social change, and politics has led her from composing voter guides to writing talking points for elected officials on both the West and East Coasts.
 Prior to moving back to her hometown, Oakland, she was Director of Communications and Press Secretary to a New York State Senator.
 Previous to Cutting Edge Capital, she consulted local and national organizations and businesses as an independent consultant with various Bay Area public relations firms.
-Her strategies have led to stories in KQED, the Mercury News, the East Bay Times, and broadcast media outlets.
+Her strategies have led to stories in local and national publications and broadcast media outlets.
 Kassandra holds a B.A. in Media Studies from the City College of New York (CUNY).

 Nicole’s diverse experience includes management, communications, and environmental consulting.
 Prior to joining Cutting Edge Capital, Nicole had previously worked as an environmental consultant for Roux Associates Inc. As a staff geologist, she supervised construction development on multiple brownfield real estate sites across the Bay Area.
 Nicole’s additional experience includes the management of two adjoining businesses, Thrive Acupuncture and Marquette Perk & Pantry, where she created financial & operational systems, developed marketing strategies, and specialized in client relations.
 Nicole graduated with a BS in Geology and a Communications Minor from Indiana University.